 As a general rule, the harder blade steel, the better it will hold an edge but, the more difficult it will be to sharpen and the more prone it will be to break under stress.
 On the other hand, the softer blade steel is, the less prone it is to hold an edge but, the easier it will be to sharpen and the less prone it will be to break under stress.

-This distinction is important when choosing blade steel for any given purpose because large, heavy-duty knives generally need to be impact resistant and easy to sharpen whereas, hunting knives generally need to be designed to hold an edge exceptionally well even if they are difficult to sharpen and, pocket, folding, and utility knives are best with blades that are in between hard and soft.
+This distinction is important when choosing blade steel for any given purpose because heavy-duty knives, like survival knives generally need to be impact resistant and easy to sharpen whereas, hunting knives generally need to be designed to hold an edge exceptionally well even if they are difficult to sharpen and, pocket, folding, and utility knives are best with blades that are in between hard and soft.

 If nothing else, pay attention to the Rockwell Hardness of the blade on any knife you choose for any given purpose to help you choose the right blade steel for your intended purpose.